pierrechevalier83/2048-rs/README.md

 2048-rs - rust implementation of the popular game
 -------------------------------------------------
 - We use [matrix_display](https://github.com/pierrechevalier83/matrix_display) to pretty print the matrix in all its colours and unicode glory.
-- We use [termion](https://github.com/ticki/termion) for handling user input.
+- We use [termion](https://github.com/ticki/termion) for handling user input asynchronously.

 ![alt tag](https://raw.githubusercontent.com/pierrechevalier83/2048-rs/master/screenshots/demo.gif)